 The initial cardiovascular system response to local anesthetic toxicity is an increase in heart rate and blood pressure.
 As blood plasma levels of the anesthetic increase, vasodilatation occurs followed by depression of the myocardium with subsequent fall in blood pressure.
 Bradycardia and cardiac arrest may follow.

 Local anesthetic toxicity is preventable by following proper injection technique, i.e., aspiration during slow injection.
 Clinicians should be knowledgeable of maximum dosages based on weight.
-If lidocaine topical anesthetic is used it should factored into the total administered dose as it can infiltrate into the vascular system.
+If lidocaine topical anesthetic is used it should factor into the total administered dose as it can infiltrate into the vascular system.
 After injection the patient should be observed for any possible toxic response as early recognition and intervention are the keys to a successful outcome.

 Although allergic reactions to injectable amide local anesthetics are rare, patients may exhibit a reaction to the bisulfite preservative added to anesthetics containing epinephrine.
-Patients with a sulfa allergy should not receive articaine.
+Patients with a sulfa allergy should not receive Articaine.
 Patients may also exhibit allergic reactions to benzocaine topical anesthetics.
 Allergies can manifest in a variety of ways including urticaria, dermatitis, angioedema, fever, photosensitivity and anaphylaxis.

 Paresthesia is the persistence of anesthetic symptoms beyond the expected duration.
 It can be caused by trauma to the nerve by the needle during injection.
 It can also be caused by hemorrhage in and around the nerve.
 Reports of paresthesia are more common with articaine and prilocaine and thus nerve block should be avoided in children with these local anesthetics.
 The tongue and lips are the most common areas affected.
 Most cases resolve in 8 weeks without treatment.